OnLive: Desktop service

-On January 10 at the 2012 Consumer Electronics Show, OnLive announced "OnLive Desktop".
+On January 10, at the 2012 Consumer Electronics Show, OnLive announced "OnLive Desktop".
 OnLive Desktop used desktop virtualization technology to create a remotely hosted Windows Server 2008 desktop environment.

 On March 12, 2012, Microsoft told OnLive that its OnLive Desktop service was a violation of the Windows 7 license agreement, and threatened legal action, contending that the license agreement did not permit the use of Windows 7 as a hosted client, nor for Office to be provided as a service on Windows 7 since this would be only allowed using Windows Server and Terminal Services.
-On April 7, 2012 it was discovered that the OnLive Desktop Service had changed and had begun to use Windows Server 2008, bringing it into license compliance.
+On April 7, 2012, it was discovered that the OnLive Desktop Service had changed and had begun to use Windows Server 2008, bringing it into license compliance.

 Architecture

 In the U.S., OnLive was hosted in five co-located North American data centers.
 There were facilities in Santa Clara, California and Virginia, with additional facilities in Dallas, Texas, as well as Illinois, and Georgia.
 OnLive stated that users must be located within 1000 mi of one of these to receive high-quality service.

 The hardware used was a custom setup consisting of OnLive's proprietary video compression chip as well as standard PC CPU and GPU chips.
 For older, or lower-performance, games such as Lego Batman, multiple instances could be played on each server using virtualization technology.
 High-end games such as Assassin's Creed II required one GPU per game.
 Two video streams are created for each game.
-One (the live stream) is optimised for gameplay and real-world Internet conditions, while the other (the media stream) was a full HD stream that was server-side and used for spectators or for gamers to record videos of their gameplay.
+One (the live stream) is optimized for game-play and real-world Internet conditions, while the other (the media stream) was a full HD stream that was server-side and used for spectators or for gamers to record videos of their game-play.

 International availability

-The service was launched in the United Kingdom on September 22, 2011 in partnership with British Telecom as a bundled service with their broadband packages.
+The service was launched in the United Kingdom on September 22, 2011, in partnership with British Telecom as a bundled service with their broadband packages.
 The company planned to make its service available in the rest of Europe as well.